frankhezemans/plausiblecor/README.md

 [10.3758/s13428-017-0869-7](https://doi.org/10.3758/s13428-017-0869-7)

 Ly, A., Boehm, U., Heathcote, A., Turner, B. M., Forstmann, B., Marsman, M., & Matzke, D. (2017).
-A flexible and efficient hierarchical bayesian approach to the exploration of individual differences in cognitive‐model‐based neuroscience.
+A flexible and efficient hierarchical Bayesian approach to the exploration of individual differences in cognitive‐model‐based neuroscience.
 In A. A. Moustafa (Ed.), *Computational Models of Brain and Behavior* (pp. 467–479).
 Wiley.
 DOI: